GenesysDX-Bold360/Html-Chat-Sdk/README.md

 ## Getting Started
 1) Download one of the theme zip files and add it to your web site.
 Alternatively you could clone or download this repository.
+    * The final folder structure should resemble the following:
+    * /root - this is the root folder of your site
+    *   /root/images    - location of images used for the sdk
+    *   /root/recipes   - location of recipes such as the maps or survey examples provided
+    *       /root/recipes/survey & maps
+    *   /root/scripts   - location of script files used by the sdk
+    *   /root/themes    - location of each theme  *see Notes below*
+    *       /root/themes/basic
+    *       /root/themes/hubris
+    *       /root/themes/lovato
+    *       /root/themes/nightshade

+    * **Notes**
+        * Each theme contains two zip files:
+            * One is minified, the other is an unminified version.
+            * Each copy contains the files that are specific to that theme, as well as the root files necessary to make that theme work.
+As such, each theme contains a duplicate of the root files.
+                * They contain the index.html file that would be the root html file, the root/images, root/scripts and finally the themes folder which contains just that theme specific data.

 2) Generate an API key in the Boldchat Client.
 For more information see [BoldChat Help](http://help.boldchat.com/help/BoldChat/c_bc_sdk_get_sdk.html)